topo-gps/topo-gps-manual/en/routes/routes_export.rst

 To export a single route, open the :ref:`route details screen <sec-route-details>` and tap the share icon in the top of the screen.
 </ANDROID>

-To export multiple routes, first open the :ref:`routes screen <sec-routes-screen>` via Menu > Routes > Saved routes.
+To export multiple routes, first open the :ref:`routes screen <sec-routes-popup>` via Menu > Routes > Saved routes.
 Then open the :ref:`route selection screen <sec-routes-select>` by tapping More > Select.
 Or press long on on a route to open the selection mode.
 <APPLE>
 Select the desired routes and folders and tap the export icon in the bottom toolbar.
 After pressing the export icon the export pop-up will appear, an example is shown below: